j-adamczyk/Towards_Data_Science/README.md

 # Towards Data Science articles code
-Code for my Towards Data Science articles.
+Links and code for my Towards Data Science articles.
 All of the code is published under the same MIT license.